cocallag/training2/nikolatest1/blog2/pages/index.rst

 .. _NDM: https://www.ndm.ox.ac.uk/

-The NDM_ is a very big department in a big university in 2022.
+The NDM_ is a very big department in a big university in 2022 and after.

 .. _second-page: second-page